sverweij/state-machine-cat/README.md

 #### `history`

-_smcat_ recognizes states with `history` in their name als history states:
+_smcat_ recognizes states with `history` in their name as history states:

 ```smcat
 initial,